 - Preheat pan with coconut oil or oil of choice and fry turkey tofu meatballs for about 3 minutes on all sides or until no longer pink – about 15 minutes.
 Turning every few minutes.
 Set aside.
 Do not wash your pan!!!!

 - Remove your turkey meatballs for the pan and keep warm.
-Add the coconut cream, green curry paste, salt and pepper to taste, stevia or sweetener of choice and heat until well combined.
+Add the coconut cream, green curry paste, fish sauce, stevia or sweetener of choice and salt and pepper to taste and heat until well combined.
+If you want to use coconut milk, instead of coconut cream, just allow the curry sauce to cook and reduce a little longer ( about 5 minutes) before adding the meatballs back into the pan.
 Place your meatballs back in the pan and cover and turn the meatballs in the delicious coconut green curry cream sauce.

 - Pre-heat oven to 375 degrees F or (190 C)

 - Drizzle oil on the bottom of your Dutch oven or pan that can go from oven to stove top.
 Place your meatballs about 2 inches apart and bake for about 15-20 minutes until no longer pink inside.
 Set aside.
 Do not wash your pan!!!!
 Remove tour meatballs from the pan, keep warm, set aside.
 Add coconut cream to the pan juices alone with green curry paste, salt and pepper and stevia or sweetener of choice, if desired, and mix well.
+If you want to use coconut milk, instead of coconut cream, just allow the curry sauce to cook and reduce a little longer ( about 5 minutes) before adding the meatballs back into the pan.
 Add your meatballs back into the pan and toss in the coconut green curry sauce.

 - Drizzle lime juice over your Thai Curry Turkey Tofu Meatballs.